ICSE2025/SCOPE/README.md

 # SuperFlow: Performance Testing for Serverless Computing

 - Dataset:
-    - The details of relevant research papers:
+    - The details of relevant research papers (59 papers):
         - see the file "Relevant Research Papers.xlsx", containing CSRankings category, conference, publication venue, and paper titile.
-    - The details of relevant serverless functions:
+    - The details of relevant serverless functions (65 serverless functions):
-        - see the file "Relevant Serverless Functions.xlsx", containing function name, tested input, executed serverless platform, programming language, timeout time, memory size, code link, corresponding research papers.
+        - see the file "Relevant Serverless Functions.xlsx", containing function name, tested input, executed serverless platform, programming language, timeout time, memory size, **code link**, corresponding research papers.
         - see the directory “input”, containing the large tested inputs for specific serverless functions.
     - The performance data of serverless functions:
         - see the file "Performance Data.xlsx", containing 1,000 points about performance results for each serverless function.